-Alfred Dolge (1848-1922) was a major figure in the American piano industry, remaking the small town of Brockett’s Bridge, on the edge of the Adirondacks, into what became Dolgeville, to make soundboards, hammers, and other components in 1875.
+Alfred Dolge (b.
+22 Dec 1848 Chemnitz, Sachsen, Germany; d.
+5 January, 1922 Milan, Italy) was a major figure in the American piano industry, he remade the small town of Brockett’s Bridge, on the edge of the Adirondacks, into what became Dolgeville, to make soundboards, hammers, and other components in 1875.
 Dolge invented a new hammer-making press, which is still used today by some hammer makers.
 He also developed and produced a cylindrical 5′ soundboard planer, which could process 300 soundboards a day in comparison to a single craftsman who would be able to hand plane perhaps ten soundboards, at most, in a day.
 His factories permitted a number of piano manufacturers to outsource more components in their pianos, lowering costs, and making pianos more affordable for the middle class.

 Dolge wrote Pianos and Their Makers in 1911, a veritable who’s who of the American Piano industry during his working lifetime.
 But perhaps Dolge’s most important contribution was his practice of providing his 2,000 workers with pensions, profit sharing, and life insurance.
 He wrote about this in his book The Practical Applications of Economic Theories in the Factories of Alfred Dolge (1896).
 His ideas gained attention in Germany and France.

 Alfred Dolge’s signature, and quotation from John Dryden’s (1631-1700) poem, “Happy the Man,” inscribed in a first edition, volume II, of Pianos and Their Makers.
 Dolge believed in good wages for workers, partly out of a sense of fairness, but also because he saw them as consumers foremost, which was seen by some as a betrayal of his class.
 Dolge was forced to relinquish his businesses by what amounted to a conspiracy in April 1898.